-Terrorism and terrorist financing is a major problem all over the world.
+Terrorism and terrorist financing is a significant problem all over the world.
 If the financing of terror cannot be prevented, this has big negative consequences.
 The financing of terrorism is the financing required by terrorists to carry out terrorist acts.
-Terrorists provide this funding through donations, money laundering and drug trafficking.
+Terrorists provide this funding through donations, money laundering, and drug trafficking.
 Terrorist funding must be prevented to end terrorism.
 Terror financing is mostly provided through financial systems.
 Financial institutions assist terrorism if the offender does not take the necessary measures.
 Therefore, companies aim to protect themselves from this crime by taking precautions.

 For more than a decade, terrorism financing has become a common crime on which authorities have hardships to prevent.
 It became a major political issue after the September 11 terrorist attacks in the United States of America, and it weighed heavily on the minds of those involved in the financial sector since the attacks occurred.
 After the attacks, a variety of laws and regulations are implemented to tackle terrorist financing, and they are known as counter-terrorist financing policy (this may be abbreviated as CFT).
 Under these policies, most financial institutions are demanded to satisfy many strict demands when it comes to regard monitoring customers’ transactions and behavior, conducting proper due diligence and maintaining appropriate records of them.

 National obligations to terrorist financing are set in the current international framework.
 With the intensification of the terrorist threat in recent years and the simultaneous evolution of terrorist financing typologies, the UN Security Council said that the fight against organized crime groups, funding through terrorists, and kidnapping for ransom should be suppressed.